-The Red Dog Mine is a zinc and lead mine about 46 miles (74 km) inland from the Chukchi Sea coast and connected by road to an export terminal, 89 miles (144 km) southeast of Point Hope and 62 miles (100 km) northwest of Kotzebue, Alaska.
+Red Dog is a zinc and lead mine about 46 miles (74 km) inland from the Chukchi Sea coast and connected by road to an export terminal, about 62 miles (100 km) northwest of Kotzebue and 16 miles (26 km) southeast of Kivalina, Alaska.
 This metal sulfide mine is the second largest producer of zinc in the world and is a major source of revenue for Alaska Native corporations across the state.

-The ore from Red Dog is mined year-around and trucked 55 miles (89 km) to a storage facility on the Chukchi Sea coast.
-Shipments can only be made during four ice-free months, and because of the shallow water, the ore must be lightered to ships with small barges.
+The ore from Red Dog is mined year-round and trucked 55 miles (89 km) to a storage facility on the Chukchi Sea coast.
+Shipments can only be made during four ice-free months, and the ore must be lightered to ships with small barges because of the shallow water.
 The ore is shipped to a metallurgical facility in Trail, British Columbia, and to Asia and Europe.
-The main pit is almost depleted, but in 2010 the mine began extracting ore from an adjacent pit that is expected to last until 2031.
+The central pit is almost depleted, but in 2010 the mine began extracting ore from an adjacent pit that is expected to last until 2031.
 Read more here and here.
 Explore more of Red Dog Mine here: